XertroV/aec-membership-test-simulator/README.md

 It is worth pointing out that there are similar (though slightly more extreme) parameters that do result in a >50% failure rate of the AEC's method.
 For example a party of 2000 members, 300 of which are malicious, and 15 names filtered has a failure rate of 50.4%.
 </p>
 </blockquote>

+*Note, there are some other errors too, like the method mentioned in the *The AEC’s membership test methodology artificially reduces sample size* section uses the random sampling size that was used in Flux's test, but it probably should have been 60 instead of 53.
+Not really a big deal.*